cp2017/monitoring-event-listener/README.md

 `$ ethereum-listener  --ethereumProvider="http://localhost:8545" --password="pw0" --contractAddress="7596bcd41d32d170c572349c47d6c3f78004dbd6" --eventName="newMonitorRecord" --contractAbi=contract-abi`

 Be aware that the `--contractAbi` parameter needs to get the address to a file in your file system (which contains the abi) instead of the ABI itself.
+Also make sure that you remove the prefix 0x of the contract address.

 #### 2.a Use interactive CLI
 The usage of this script is self explaining.
 Start the script by `$ ethereum-listener`.
 It will ask you for the address of your ethereum client and the